Brains of the BRAIN Lab

 Laura Schmid, BA

 Laura completed her Bachelor of Arts in Psychology at the University of British Columbia.
-She is interested in better understanding patterns of substance use following exposure to traumatic events in childhood, as well as the etiology, maintenance, and treatment of co-occurring substance use disorders and PTSD.
+She is interested in using network and hierarchical Bayesian modeling approaches to better understand patterns of substance use following exposure to traumatic events in childhood, as well as the etiology, maintenance, and treatment of co-occurring substance use disorders and PTSD.
+Laura manages Dr. Schütz's studies at PHSA sites, including the Red Fish Healing Centre, Heartwood Centre for Women, and BC Forensic Psychiatric Hospital.
+As a result, she is involved in a variety of projects, although she is primarily working on ROAR CANADA.
 In her free time, she loves to draw and spend time outside.

 Sydney Penner